15 Minutes of Hope

 • A hand through which Christ helps – see Matthew 25:34-36 – “Then the King will say to those on his right, ‘Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.
 For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.’”
 Our hearts ought to be so full of Christ’s presence through the Holy Spirit, that we bear this kind of fruit of service to others, putting ourselves aside to see to the needs of others.
 In this we do need to remember that our motive in this work is not earning salvation, but rather an outpouring of the love, grace and mercy we received when we became children of God (see Ephesians 2:8–9).
 Other related scripture references include: James 1:27; Mark 1:40-41;

-This quote evokes the idea of transformation and sanctification – the change that happens when we are reborn and become children of God.
+The St. Augustine quote evokes the idea of transformation and sanctification – the change that happens when we are reborn and become children of God.
 We are dependent on Christ through the Holy Spirit to live transformed lives, lives that reflect the light of Christ.
 We become a tool, servant of Christ when we surrender our lives to him.
 The more we trust and are fully surrendered the more our lives look like that of Christ.

 Lord Jesus, my prayer for each of us as we go into this weekend is that we each can open up ourselves to know Jesus more deeply and then to let Him, through the Holy Spirit, to fully use us – mind, heart, voice and hands – to share Him with the world, to shine His light!
 Amen!